Table of Contents

 T

-The skewness of the values.
+The population excess kurtosis of the values.

 Type Parameters